up

 • Provide Books@Home service, delivering library materials to Montgomery County residents who cannot visit the library because of physical disability, health issue, or frailty.

-• Provide volunteer opportunities utilized by older adults at every branch through the Montgomery County Volunteer Center.
+• Provide volunteer opportunities for older adults at every branch through the Montgomery County Volunteer Center.

 Department of Technology Services

-• Provide technology training for older adults through Senior Planet Montgomery.
-Senior Planet Montgomery enables older adults to use the Internet for daily living, extend their ability to live independently, find employment, and be entrepreneurs in the digital economy.
-Program outcomes demonstrate that seniors participating in the program feel more connected to their families, friends, and communities, feel more optimistic about their future, and have better access to health information.
+• Provide technology training for older adults through Senior Planet in Montgomery County in English, Spanish, Mandarin, and Vietnamese.
+Senior Planet enables older adults to use the technology and the internet for daily living, telehealth, financial management, independent living, employment, connections to family and friends, and civic engagement in the digital world.
+Program outcomes demonstrate that seniors participating in the program: feel more confident using online resources, staying safe, and detecting scams when using email and the internet; feel more connected to families, friends, and their community; have more access to health information; feel more confident in their ability to live independently; and recommend Senior Planet to others.

-• Launch the Virtual Reality (VR) for Seniors Pilot Program as a means to reduce senior isolation and enable older adults to experience new VR technology in senior centers.
+• Launch the Virtual Reality (VR) for Seniors Pilot Program as a means to reduce senior isolation and enable older adults to experience new VR technology in senior centers, and to seek grant funding to support VR cognitive health and memory studies.

 Fire and Rescue Service (MCFRS)

-• Continue the Mobile Integrated Health program, which was introduced in 2016 in part to help address the disproportionate increase in the number of repeat low-acuity 911 calls by older adults.
+• Continue the Mobile Integrated Health program that was introduced in 2016 to help address the disproportionate increase in the number of repeat low-acuity 911 calls by older adults.
 This collaborative initiative of HHS and MCFRS holistically incorporates the skills of fire/rescue personnel, a clinical social worker, and a community health nurse to better meet the needs of patients who utilize EMS services frequently.
 The team has an overall goal of reducing the burden on 911, emergency medical personnel, and emergency rooms while still providing superior care to our patients.

 • Increase the number and diversity of programs to educate older adults about the benefits of smoke and carbon monoxide alarms, escape planning, general fire safety and injury prevention both in-person and virtually.